 Women’s wrestling is a fine mix of glamour and physical prowess.
-Various female wrestling variants call for different attires, but since this website is mostly focused on professional wrestling, that’s what we’ll discuss in more detail in this section. |
+Various female wrestling variants call for different attires, but since this website is mostly focused on professional wrestling, that’s what we’ll discuss in more detail in this section.

+A rumor I heard says that the disappearance of such attires is not due to the many complaints by women wrestlers who wore them, but rather to the actions of feminist movements which found it much too revealing.
+Whatever’s the case, nowadays you won’t see such singlets in use.
 Women’s professional wrestling is an entirely different piece of toast.
 In professional wrestling, women can wear whatever they like.
 The classic wrestling attire for women was made up of tights (pantyhose) leotards (bathing suits) and boots.
-While in pro wrestling glamour is definitely a high priority, practicality shouldn’t be brushed aside either. |
+While in pro wrestling glamour is definitely a high priority, practicality shouldn’t be brushed aside either.

-The boots serve to protect the lower legs and especially the ankle from twists sand shocks which are very frequent in the ring.
+The boots serve to protect the lower legs and especially the ankle from twists and shocks which are very frequent in the ring.
 Additional knee and elbow padding will protect the wrestlerettes’ joints from injury.
 Here are these equipment items discussed in detail:

 - Leotards (bathing suits)